 Different types of FX transactions

 There are different types of FX transactions.
-For simplicity, we will talk about two types here: Spot and Forward.
+For simplicity, we start by covering two types: Spot and Forward.

 - Spot FX transactions